j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2023/jetbrains-ide-actions.md

 }
 ```

 My guess is that it needs to be non-blocking, since it is invoked externally.
-One other thing to note is that if you have multiple windows of an IDE running,
+One other thing to note
+is that if you have multiple windows of an IDE running, the action will be executed in the last
-the action will be executed in the last active window.
+active window.

 ## Parameterizing the script

-The last thing I wanted to add was to parameterize the script, where I could
+The last thing I wanted to add was to parameterize the script, where I can pass in the action name e.g.
-pass in the action name e.g. "Run tests" and the IDE where the aforementioned
-action would be executed.
+"Run tests" and the IDE where the aforementioned action would be executed.

-I tried a couple of things; my first implementation involved passing the params
+I tried a couple of things; my first implementation involved passing the params as environment
-as environment variables and parsing them in the script.
-That didn't seem to
-work as when I tried to log the params they would always be `null`.
-The next
+variables and parsing them in the script.
+That didn't seem to work as when I tried to log the params
-thing I tried was to reading the params from a text file which also did not work.
+they would always be `null`.
+The next thing I tried was to reading the params from a text file which
+also did not work.

 Eventually, my solution involved creating a shell script that: